civio/medicamentalia/_articles/contraceptives/data.en.md

 <!--  step/text container  -->
 <div class="scroll-text">
   <div class="step" data-step="1">
-    <p>Until now we have spoken of women that use some contraceptive method.
-Of married or sexually active women from 15 to 49 years of age, <strong>63% practise some form of birth control</strong>.</p>
+    <p>Until now we have discussed women that use some form of birth control.
+Of married or sexually active women from 15 to 49 years of age, <strong>63% practise some form of birth control.</strong></p>
   </div>
   <div class="step" data-step="2">
-    <p>Another <strong>25% wish to continue having children</strong> and are therefore not practising birth control.</p>
+    <p>Another <strong>25% wish to continue having children</strong> and so are not practising birth control.</p>
   </div>
   <div class="step" data-step="3">
-    <p>But the remaining <strong>12% are women who wish to delay or prevent maternity but do not use birth control</strong>.
+    <p>But the remaining <strong>12% are women who wish to delay or prevent maternity but are not using birth control</strong>.
 They are the women with unmet needs.
 And there is the problem.</p>
   </div>
   <div class="step" data-step="4"></div>
 </div>